Paint an Outdoor Planter or Trellis

 Step 3.
 Prime the Planter

 Priming your planter will ensure that whether you are working on wood, concrete, metal, etc., your paint job will last for a considerable amount of time.
-If you have a wood planter, use a paintbrush to apply a coat of water-based primer, such as True Value WeatherAll® Primer.
+If you have a wood planter, use a paintbrush to apply a coat of water-based primer, such as True Value WeatherAll® Ultra Premium exterior primer/sealer.
 You can also use a True Value brand of spray-on primer, such as Premium Décor, for wood or other types of surfaces.
 Allow the primer to dry thoroughly, approximately four hours or so.
 Feel the planter’s surface for any rough spots and sand lightly if necessary with fine-grit sandpaper.
 Apply a second coat.
 Let this coat of primer dry for approximately 12 to 24 hours before proceeding.

 Concrete planters should be primed with a latex primer specially formulated for masonry or exterior surfaces.
 Apply the primer using a paintbrush.
 Apply two coats.
 Let the final coat of primer dry for 12 to 24 hours before moving on.
+You can skip this step by just painting with True Value WeatherAll® Ultra Premium latex paint and primer in-one.

 Step 4.
 Paint